auth0/docs/articles/lock-vs-auth0js.md

 # Lock vs. Auth0.js

-When adding Auth0 to your app, you have the option of using [Lock](/libraries/lock) or [auth0.js](libraries/auth0js).
+When adding Auth0 to your app, you have the option of using either the [Lock](/libraries/lock) or [auth0.js](libraries/auth0js) libraries.

-**Lock** is a drop-in authentication widget that provides a standard set of behavior and a customizable user interface. **Auth0.js** is a client-side library that *does not* come with a user interface but provides for near limitless customization in terms of behavior.
+**Lock** is a drop-in authentication widget that provides a standard set of behavior and a customizable user interface. **Auth0.js** is a client-side library that *does not* come with a user interface but provides for near limitless customization in terms of behavior and appearance.
 Whichever option you choose depends on the needs of your app.

 > If you would prefer to not use either library, you still have the option of using the [Authentication API](https://auth0.com/docs/auth-api).